ONSdigital/csvcubed/external-docs/docs/quick-start/describing-csv.md

 **Experience of writing basic JSON documents is assumed throughout this document.** See this [tutorial from DigitalOcean](https://www.digitalocean.com/community/tutorials/an-introduction-to-json) for an introduction to writing JSON.

 This document assumes you have an existing CSV such as the `sweden_at_eurovision_no_missing.csv` data set created as in the [quick start build](./build.md) and have csvcubed installed.

-If you don't have the example data set download it [here](https://raw.githubusercontent.com/GSS-Cogs/csvcubed-demo/v1.0/sweden_at_eurovision_no_missing.csv).
+If you don't have the example data set, you can download it [here](https://raw.githubusercontent.com/GSS-Cogs/csvcubed-demo/v1.0/sweden_at_eurovision_no_missing.csv).

 ## Describing your data set